hxlnt/astrocade/README.md

 ## What's in this repo
 - The `demos` folder contains my Astrocade assembly language experiments, complete with comments where applicable.
 They require `HVGLIB.H` and the Zmac assembler.
 (See [Development toolchain](#development-toolchain) for more information.)
+    - `01-hellowords` is baby's first Astrocade homebrew, simply displaying text that reads, "HELLO, WORLDS!"
+    - `02-telephone` is an audio demo of a telephone ringing that also features background graphics.
 - The `tools` folder contains any tools or scripts I've created that may be of use for Astrocade software development.
 There's not much there now, but hopefully this will grow!

 ## Development toolchain